VincentTam/octo3test/_posts/2017-01-28-git-binary-object-reconstruction.markdown

 To understand how to reconstruct a file from a blob, I used [this blog's Git repo][blog-repo] as an example.

-{% codeblock lang:ruby title:"Reconstruction of .gitignore with Ruby" linenos:true mark:8-11,25-26 %}
+{% codeblock lang:ruby title:"Reconstruction of .gitignore with Ruby" linenos:false mark:8-11,25-26 %}
 $ cd .git
 $ export myfp="objects/"`cat HEAD | awk '{print $NF}' | xargs cat | sed 's|..|&/|'`
 $ echo $myfp